 The composition, tasks, responsibilities and procedures of the MAG and its financing are specified by Terms of Reference (TOR).
 The Members and the Associate Members participate on an equal footing in the discussions of the MAG, which takes its decisions on the basis of consensus of Members only.

 The Chairperson of the MAG is elected by the MAG Members for a period of a year.
-Ms Vesna Batistic Kos, Assistant Minister for Multilateral Affaires and Global Issues, Ministry of Foreign and European Affaires of the Republic of Croatia, holds the position of MAG Chairperson for the period of November 2012 to October 2013.
+Brigadier General Nazmi Cahani the Director of the Armed Forces General Staff of the Republic of Albania, holds the position of MAG Chairperson for the period of October 2015 to October 2016.
 The MAG meets twice a year.
 The Spring Meeting is usually held in one of the Member Countries.

 The current legal basis of RACVIAC is the Agreement on RACVIAC, signed on 14th April 2010 in Becici, Budva, Montenegro, by 8 SEECP Countries, with Romania following suit on 18 February 2011.
-For the time being, the Agreement has been ratified by the Parliament of Albania, Croatia, the Former Yugoslav Republic of Macedonia*, Montenegro, Rumania and Serbia while in other member countries the process of ratification is still under way.
+For the time being, the Agreement has been ratified by the Parliament of Albania, Croatia, the Former Yugoslav Republic of Macedonia*, Montenegro, Romania, Serbia and Turkey.
 The Republic of Serbia deposited its instrument of ratification of the Agreement on RACVIAC on 15 November 2011 with the Depositary, Republic of Croatia.
 With this act the Republic of Serbia has become the fifth signatory State to ratify the document, which was the prerequisite for the Agreement to enter into force.
 Agreement entered into force on 01 December 2011.
 This marked the end of the transformation process of the Centre, started in 2007, whereby RACVIAC – Centre for Security Cooperation became legally and formally a very unique international organization promoting enhanced regional security and cooperation through the concept of regional ownership.

 * Turkey recognizes the Republic of Macedonia with its constitutional name.